rhel-labs/learn-katacoda/ansible-idm/step1.md

 # Yum update all hosts using ansible

 First, update all the servers to the latest available RHEL using ansible.
-For this, the playbook file (*playbook-update.yml*) uses the ansible
+For this, the playbook file (*playbook-upgrade.yml*) uses the ansible
 *yum* module.
 The hosts are picked up from the hosts file (*/root/hosts*), and the default host group comprises of all the hosts.

-`ansible-playbook playbook-update.yml`{{execute T1}}
+`ansible-playbook playbook-upgrade.yml`{{execute T1}}

+> __NOTE__ : This step could take a few minutes to complete.

 # Install IdM roles on the control node